-First let me start by saying, this is now my 4th post in two weeks.
-Still feels odd.
-I’m completely exhausted.
+So this is now my 4th post in two weeks.
+It still feels odd, and I’m completely exhausted.
 No idea how some cook/bake, photograph, write and post every.single.day.
-I have a newfound respect for them – I kiss the ground they walk on.
+I have a new found respect for them; I kiss the ground they walk on.

 The October Daring Cooks’ Challenge was hosted by Shelley of C Mom Cook and her sister Ruth of The Crafts of Mommyhood.
 They challenged us to bring a taste of the East into our home kitchens by making our own Moo Shu, including thin pancakes, stir fry and sauce.